MassimilianoRoccamena/AN2DL-Project/description.md

 ## Overview

-The overall project is splitted in multiple stages, performed in parallel by each member optimizing Colab GPU resources, grouped in an increasing complexity and temporal execution list
+The overall project is splitted in multiple stages, performed in parallel by each member, grouped in a list ordered by the model complexity and temporal execution

 Each stage is driven by some instance of deep learning architecture